 Back in 2009, I wrote up instructions on how to make a small day cap after seeing one worn at the San Francisco Dickens Faire.

 I admired it and the young lady took it off to show me she had used a shoulder pad as the base, then sewed lace in layers on it.
 I ran into Carolyn Runnels, who also had one a little different, and she took hers off to show me.
+Carolyn's started as a piece of lace as the base, then she sewed ribbon and more lace around it.

 When I came home, I started making my own, first using a shoulder pad, then later just cutting an oval of Thermalan fleece used for quilting.
 Using a shoulder pad tends to keep it smaller since you only have that surface to sew your laces too.
 I had a huge stash of different laces and had fun using them all.